 Joining De Fazio and Dan on stage were visiting Argentine tango professionals Armando Orzuza and Nuria Martinez, locals Julie Friedgen and Angel Echeverría, Claudio Predieri, Romina Rodriguez, Damian Acosta, and Elizabeth Roccella.

-Rather than do straight up dance numbers, the show focussed on the storyline of a young woman who writes in her diary about discovering tango.
+Rather than do straight-up dance numbers, the show focussed on the storyline of a young woman who writes in her diary about discovering tango.
 It follows her developing passion for the dance and, of course, a partner she meets, and the resulting disappointment when he leaves her for another.

 During one marvelous scene, De Fazio and Dan danced a waltz while a video played in the background of them performing to the same song, with the exact movements, and wearing the same costumes.